brettski74/Milton/resources/HotplateSetup.md

 ### Step 5.
 Tin both ends of the thermal fuse link and one end of each of the power connections.

-Tin the ends of all ends that are to be soldered to the board.
+Tin all wire ends that are to be soldered to the board.
 Use flux and plenty of heat.
 Use the same high-temperature solder alloy you plan to use for soldering these wires to the hotplate PCB.
 Make sure you have a good solder bond all the way around the wires for about 4-6mm at the ends.
 The ends should now look shiny and silver and ideally should not be noticeably thicker than they were before tinning.
 The